 Children, teens and young adults

-Children up to age 21 can get many different kinds of services.
+Children under the age of 21 can get many different kinds of services.
 These include regular checkups, immunizations (shots), glasses, braces, hearing exams and hearing aids if needed.

-You can learn more about these benefits on the Children, teens and young adults page.
+You can learn more about these benefits on Children, teens and young adults.